-Statistics show that we only wear about 20%-30% of what is in our wardrobes!
+Interestingly, statistics show that we only wear about 20%-30% of what is in our wardrobes!

-- If you have clothes that are lying around your bedroom, these are probably the clothes you are wearing regularly.
+- If you have clothes lying around your bedroom, these are probably the clothes you are wearing regularly.
 It is hard to tidy up, when you have no room to put items away.
 Don’t be tempted to start stuffing these clothes into your wardrobe.
 You need to start with looking at what’s in your wardrobe and making room for your current clothes.
 Remember, your wardrobe needs to make getting dressed each day as easy as possible.

 - How many old clothes have you set aside for gardening or doing chores?
 Realistically how many do you need?